internet-identity-labs/nfid-docs/content/en/core-concepts/concepts.md

 ## The NFID number - your Web3 identifier
 Seed phrases have become the standard for key management, using 12 or 24 words to represent keys that can be written and stored in various ways.
 While technically simple, this approach has several issues: onboarding new users can take up to 15 minutes and losses are common due to misplaced or compromised seed phrases.

-With NFID, users associate their OAuth tokens, WebAuthn public keys, and other authentication factors to their NFID number, an on-chain identifier that can request threshold ECDSA signatures from an Internet Computer subnet.
+With NFID, users associate their OAuth tokens, WebAuthn public keys, and other authentication factors to their NFID number, an on-chain identifier that can request threshold ECDSA signatures from the Internet Computer.
 This architecture allows users to self-custody their ECDSA key like a traditional multi-factor account, without ever storing full cryptographic private keys anywhere, not even on node machines.

-> **NOTE:** More info on managing keys
+> **NOTE:** More info on [NFID's key management infrastructure](key-management)

 ## High level architecture
 The NFID SDK handles the interactions between OAuth token / public key providers, NFID smart contracts, and the Internet Computer threshold signing protocol.